UnearthedArcana/B_Spells/README.md

 When this spell is cast, the caster gains a +50% bonus to hide, and <PRO_HESHE> naturally blends in to the surrounding environment once per round, allowing <PRO_HIMHER> to hide as a thief or ranger for the duration.

+**Frost Fingers**
+(Invocation)

+Level: 1
+Sphere: Elemental Water
+Range: 0
+Duration: Instant
+Casting Time: 1
+Area of Effect: The caster
+Saving Throw: none

+When the priest casts this spell, a jet of chilling frost shoots from <PRO_HISHER> fingertips.
+The priest's hands must be held so as to send forth a fanlike sheet of frost: <PRO_HISHER> thumbs must touch each other and the fingers must be spread.
+The spell sends out frost jets of 5 ft. length in a horizontal arc of about 120 degrees in front of the caster.
+Any creature in the area receives 1d6 points of cold damage, plus 1d6 per two levels to a maximum of 5d6 damage.

 ## Level 2

 ## Level 3